cesanta/mongoose-os/docs/clubby/frame-structure.md

 For requests:
 - `method`: method name.
-- `args`: method arguments, type and format are method-dependent.
+- `args`: method arguments, type and format are method-dependent.<br>
 Timeout can be specified in two ways:
 - `deadline`: as an absolute UNIX timestamp, or
 - `timeout`: as a number of seconds (will be converted to `deadline` by the dispatcher)